Survivor Benefits

 Survivors Death Pension:

 Surviving spouses and unmarried children under 18 (age 23 if attending a VA-approved school, or any age if permanently disabled before 18) of deceased veterans may be eligible for pension benefits it the veteran served 90 days or more on active duty during wartime.
 The claimant’s annual income may not exceed prescribed limits that are subject to periodic change.
+When a claim is filed within one year of the veteran’s death, the VA will pay retroactive benefits to the first day of the month, following the date of death.
+All income received during that period, other than life insurance, is counted in determining pension entitlement.

 Funeral and Death Expenses: